Exercise Physiology is the science of the body and how it works. It uses exercise to manage chronic (long term) and

 - Increase your muscle mass to help you with your everyday activities

 - Reduce falls and move safely through your environment

 - Improve your stamina and overall cardiovascular fitness

 Our team will meet with you to identify your goals through an initial assessment.
 Then we’ll create a specialised exercise program, designed just for you, which could include hydrotherapy.

 We use adapted measures for assessment, and then adapt exercises to enable people with vision impairment to increase independence with exercise and physical activity.

-Our Exercise Physiologist is accredited by Exercise and Sports Science Australia (link opens in new window), the peak professional body and sole accrediting authority for Accredited Exercise Physiologists.
+Our Exercise Physiologists are accredited by Exercise and Sports Science Australia (link opens in new window), the peak professional body and sole accrediting authority for Accredited Exercise Physiologists.